nforgeio/neonKUBE/Images/elasticsearch6/README.md

 From time-to-time you may see images tagged like `:BRANCH-*` where **BRANCH** identifies the Git source branch where the image was built from.
 These images are used for internal development purposes only and **should not be used production** as they may not actually work and may also be removed or updated at any time.

-The following image tags identify archived images that will not be deleted but are no longer maintained.

-* `5.2.0`&nbsp;&nbsp;&nbsp;&nbsp;`<-- `last image based on [elasticsearch](https://hub.docker.com/_/elasticsearch/)
-* `5.3.0`&nbsp;&nbsp;&nbsp;&nbsp;`<-- `first image based directly on [openjdk](https://hub.docker.com/_/openjdk/)
-* `5.4.0`
-* `5.5.0`

-**IMPORTANT:**

-The official [elasticsearch](https://hub.docker.com/_/elasticsearch/) image is being deprecated in favor of images maintained in Elastic's corporate repository.
-The original official images were based on [openjdk](https://hub.docker.com/_/openjdk/).
-I'm not entirely sure what the new images are based on, but they seem locked down and my custom scripts no longer work.

-The `5.2.0` image here is still based on the original Elasticsearch 5.2.0 image.
-Later images are based directly on [openjdk](https://hub.docker.com/_/openjdk/) with Elasticsearch downloaded and installed.
-The new image layout is very similar to the original official image.

 **NOTE:**

 Elasticsearch, Kibana, and Metricbeat are designed to run together as a combined system.
 You should deploy the same version of each component to your cluster and when it's time to upgrade, always upgrade the Elasticsearch cluster first, followed by Metricbeat and Kibana.